Rust-for-Linux/rust-for-linux.com/src/Contributing.md

 To learn more about the kernel development process, please read the documentation under [`Documentation/process`](https://docs.kernel.org/process/).
 In particular, please make sure to read [`submitting-patches.rst`](https://docs.kernel.org/process/submitting-patches.html).

 In addition, it may be a good idea to contribute a small cleanup or fix somewhere in the kernel (not necessarily to Rust code), in order to get accustomed to the patch-based workflow.
-From time to time we add ["good first issues"](https://github.com/Rust-for-Linux/linux/contribute) to our GitHub issue tracker for that purpose.
+Please see the section below on ["Finding tasks and issues to work on"](#finding-tasks-and-issues-to-work-on).

 ## Ways to contribute